serverless/core/README.md

 $ npm i -g serverless
 ```

-Serverless Components can be added to the Serverless Framework's configuration file `serverless.yml`, like this:
+You can use Serverless Components declaratively via the Framework's `serverless.yml` file like this:

 ```yaml
 name: my-app